 Within the United States Patent and Trademark Office (abbreviated as the “USPTO”), a domain name will be accepted as a registrable mark only if it truly serves as a source identifier.
 A brief examination of the USPTO’s extensive records shows that this is not an insurmountable hurdle: Wal-Mart Stores, Inc. obtained registration for “WALMART.COM” on July 24, 2012; International Business Machines Corporation obtained registration for “ibm.com” on October 29, 2002; and CVS Pharmacy, Inc. obtained registration for “CVS.COM” on April 3, 2001.

 To avoid the expense of trademark litigation, it is prudent to determine whether the Internet domain name selected for your new business is an existing registered or unregistered trademark, service mark, or trade name owned by another company or individual.
 Here at Kincaid Business and Entrepreneurial Law, LLC ®, we have a particular, researched-based strategy with respect to how to secure good rights to a domain name.

-If you need counsel as to how to avoid trademark, service mark, or trade name infringement before the selection of your company’s domain name, help determining whether your company’s domain name may be infringing on the trademark, service mark, or trade name rights of another company, or assistance evaluating whether your company’s domain name may have become the victim of trademark infringement, please contact me right away.
+If you need counsel as to how to avoid trademark, service mark, or trade name infringement before the selection of your company’s domain name, help determining whether your company’s domain name may be infringing on the trademark, service mark, or trade name rights of another company, or assistance evaluating whether your company’s domain name may have become the victim of trademark infringement, please conveniently schedule with me here.
 If I cannot help you, I will do my best to connect you with somebody who can.